 This limited edition Gin Box by 1423 is the perfect gift box for every G&T lover!
 The box includes four different gin: Bobby’s Gin, Pinkster Gin and Darnleys.
 Plus eight tonic from Double Dutch.Country of origin different countries

 Happy Gin Days

-The Advent Calendar contains the four different gin: Bobby’s Schiedam Schiedam Dry Gin, Pinkster Raspberry Gin, Darnley’s View Original Gin and Darnley’s View Spiced Gin plus three different tonic from Double Dutch (eight tonic in all).
+The Gin Box contains the four different gin: Bobby’s Schiedam Schiedam Dry Gin, Pinkster Raspberry Gin, Darnley’s View Original Gin and Darnley’s View Spiced Gin plus three different tonic from Double Dutch (eight tonic in all).
 Furthermore the box also includes four ’Perfect Serves’ – one for each gin – so you know exactly how to blend a perfect G&T!
 The ”Perfect Serves” is specially developed for this Calendar by Double Dutch’s mixologists.

 Info: Bobby’s Gin comes in a 10 cl bottle, and all the other gins come in 5 cl bottles.
 The tonics comes in 20 cl bottles.

 1423 – World Class Spirits is a Danish liquor firm established in 2008.
 It all started as a hobby with a strong passion for whisky and rum.
 Today 1423 is one of the fastest growing distributors of premium liquor in Denmark.

 It all started at a whisky fair in Denmark.
 Bintu, Joshua and Glenn had a passion for whisky, but after they tasted rum, they were seduced.
 Shortly after they bought their own barrel with rum and soon it all went very quickly.
 Shortly before the release of the first rum, Parminder joined.
 The first rum was released in the start of 2009.
 In 2012 Thomas also joined 1423, and now they were five owners.
 1423 is built on the principles that quality, price, service and hard work walk hand in hand.